Garden Netting: The Ultimate Protection for Your Plants

 Set Up Support Structures

-Install stakes, poles, or a frame around your garden bed or plant area.
-The structure provides a surface on which the netting will rest.
+Put in stakes, poles, or build a frame around your garden bed.
+The structure gives the netting something to rest on.

-Lay the garden netting across the frame or place it gently over the plants.
-Secure the edges with clips, ties, or garden staples to ensure it stays in place, even in windy conditions.
+Spread the netting over your frame or gently place it over the plants.
+Secure the edges with clips, ties, or garden staples so it won’t blow around in the wind.

 Monitor and Adjust